KarelPeeters/tev_client/README.md

 # tev_client

 This Rust crate implements a IPC TCP client for [tev](https://github.com/Tom94/tev).
+It enables programmatic control of the images displayed by `tev` using a convenient and safe Rust api.

-Supports all existing commands:
+Supports all existing `tev` commands:
-* `OpenImage` open an existing image given the path
+* `PacketOpenImage` open an existing image given the path
-* `ReloadImage` reload an image from disk
+* `PacketReloadImage` reload an image from disk
-* `CloseImage` close an opened image
+* `PacketCloseImage` close an opened image
-* `CreateImage` create a new black image with given size and channels
+* `PacketCreateImage` create a new black image with given size and channels
-* `UpdateImage` update part of the pixels of an opened image
+* `PacketUpdateImage` update part of the pixels of an opened image

 ## Example code: